spctcl/mycelium/README.md

  # Mycelium
  ## Description
  Like the fungal filaments that connect and nourish the forest, Mycelium empowers growers with distributed environmental sensing for better harvests.<br><br>
- # Getting Started with Ceramic, Oracle Service and the UI.
+ ## Getting Started with Ceramic, Oracle Service and the UI
- # Ceramic
+ ## Ceramic
  ##
  ### Ceramic Installation:
 ```